MMKLab/tcp-chat-python/README.md

-# py-threaded-chat
+# Threaded TCP Chat
-A simple TCP chat that includes threads
+A simple TCP chat client and server that include threads